top of page

 Schug (also called zhug) is now considered a Middle Eastern spicy condiment.
 However, it’s origins have been traced back to Yemen.
 I discovered it a few years ago in my grocery store and have always kept a box in my fridge.
 It goes with anything, I use it with eggs, sandwiches, burgers, pasta, mixed with mayo as a condiment for fries, and anywhere is hot sauce is called for.
-There are generally two types of schug, the green one made with fresh green chilies and the red one with dried red chilies.
-This green version is probably my favorite because of the herby character of the sauce from the cilantro.
-The Yemeni Hawaij spice mix and a marvel all by itself (it makes for a wonderful dry rub on meats on the grill) and adds nuances of flavor to the sauce.
+There are generally two types of schug, the green one made with fresh green chillies and the red one with dried red chillies.
+This green version is probably my favourite because of the herby character of the sauce, thanks to the cilantro.
+The Yemeni Hawaij spice mix is a marvel all by itself, making for a wonderful dry rub on grilled meats, and adds nuances of flavour to the sauce.
 I will warn you, this sauce is quite addictive!

 Ingredients: